 - In another bowl, whisk the eggs with the rest of the wet ingredients.

 - Portion the protein donuts mixture using a silicone spatula into a donut pan.
-Top with sprinkles or chocolate chips if using.
+Tap the pan on the counter to remove any air bubbles and top the donuts with sprinkles or chocolate chips if using.

-- Bake in the oven for 20 minutes and let cool slightly in the donut pan before removing them gently.
+- Bake in the oven for 20 minutes and let cool fully in the donut pan before removing them gently.

 Notes